St. Luke's Church URC Roots

 If you have a query concerning the burial ground then please contact the Parish Office in the first instance.

-There is a recently formed group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
-They welcome new members and their brochure may be viewed or downloaded below.
+There is a group of Friends of the Parish of the Ascension Burial Ground that aims to protect and enhance the ground for the public benefit as a place of remembrance, spirituality, history and nature.
+They welcome new members and are happy to answer enquiries about Friends' activities.
+Their brochure may be viewed or downloaded below.
+They hold regular work parties, on Saturday mornings once a month, to clear graves and keep things tidy.
+The dates of the monthly meetings are in the calendar.